 Other reductions available for annexes

 If you have a close relative who lives in the annexe and they are over 65 years of age or they are either severely mentally impaired or substantially and permanently disabled we may be able to award an exemption from council tax for the annexe.

 If the annexe is unoccupied and cannot be let separately because of a planning restriction then it could also be exempt.

 Discretionary Council Tax Relief

 The Local Government Finance Act 1992 (as amended) gives Erewash Borough Council the discretion to reduce Council Tax in individual cases or groups of cases.
 This is known as a discretionary reduction and the cost of discretionary reductions have to be met from our funds or through increasing Council Tax for other payers.
 We will consider all written applications with supporting evidence on an individual basis.

 When counting the number of adult residents in a property, certain categories of people are not included.
 For this reason they are known as "disregarded persons".
-A brief description of these categories is shown below:
+A brief description of some of these categories is shown below:

 Students, Student Nurses and non-British spouses or dependants of full-time students